turtl/www/views/docs/security.md

 This allows sharing of entire boards *without* having to share the key of each note in that board.

+## Encryption specifics
+If you're looking for a more comprehensive look at how Turtl does encryption, check out the [Client encryption](/docs/clients/app/encryption) page of the docs which goes over the ciphers, block modes, and other methods Turtl uses when handling your data.

 ## When is Turtl *not* secure?

 Here are some possible scenarios where Turtl's security measures will fail you.